objectbox/objectbox-swift/README.md

 For general news on ObjectBox, [check our blog](https://objectbox.io/blog).

-Background: Code generation
+Background: code generation
 ---------------------------
 ObjectBox Swift generates code at build time for optimal performance at runtime by avoiding reflection etc.
 This is automatically done for you and should be transparent.
 Internally, we use [a fork of Sourcery](https://github.com/objectbox/objectbox-swift-generator) for this.

-Source Code
+Source code
 -----------
 Source code for ObjectBox's Swift binding can be found [in the Source folder](Source/README.md).

 Other languages/bindings